 Prior to becoming an independent curator in 2006 his former roles included Government-appointed Council Member and then senior manager with Creative New Zealand, New Zealand’s arts council; leader of New Zealand’s pavilion project for the 2005 Venice Biennale of Contemporary Art; Head of the School of Art in Dunedin, New Zealand; and Founding Chair of Arts Festival Dunedin, Dunedin, New Zealand.

-As a curator and writer, many of Rob Garrett's values and intuitive approaches have their roots in his early art education and previous art practice.
+As a curator and writer (and recently, again as an art teacher), many of Rob Garrett's values and intuitive approaches have their roots in his early art education and previous art practice.

 Under the tutelage of Jim Allen, New Zealand performance and conceptual art pioneer, at Elam School of Fine Arts in Auckland, Garrett experienced teaching that was non-directive and focused on open-ended discussions about work-in-progress and ideas that would lead to new combinations of thought and new collaborations between the participants (artists, students, lecturers).
 He learned the value of creating complex situations - both pedagogic and artistic - that could empower people to imagine freely, make their own creative connections and engage in their own critical thinking.